-The second point of the topic that we should talk about in terms of market timing market crash.
+The second point that we should talk about is in terms of market timing and market crash.
 Now we could debate this topic; what the market may or may not do in the future.
 There are economists out there that dedicate their entire lifetime the trying to figure this out.
 And my personal answer is that none of us know what is going to happen with the real estate markets in the short term.

 On the other hand, if you’re buying a home for yourself to live in personally and you plan to live in the home for longer than seven years, then trying to time the market and wait for the lowest price possible doesn’t really make much sense.
 When it comes to buying something for yourself.
 It’s very hard to put a price tag on your own personal enjoyment.
 Buying something that is actually owned by you, not having to worry about landlords or dealing with rent increases.
 Not worrying about painting walls or anything else that comes along with that..

 Find the Perfect Agent